 Dissociative amnesia is one of a group of conditions called dissociative disorders.
 Dissociative disorders are mental illnesses that involve disruptions or breakdowns of memory, consciousness, awareness, identity, and/or perception.
 When one or more of these functions is disrupted, symptoms can result.
 These symptoms can interfere with a person's general functioning, including social and work activities, and relationships.

-Dissociative amnesia occurs when a person blocks out certain information, usually associated with a stressful or traumatic event, leaving him or her unable to remember important personal information.
+Dissociative amnesia occurs when a person blocks out certain information, usually associated with a stressful or traumatic event, leaving them unable to remember important personal information.
 With this disorder, the degree of memory loss goes beyond normal forgetfulness and includes gaps in memory for long periods of time or of memories involving the traumatic event.

 What Causes Dissociative Amnesia?